solo-io/supergloo/docs/content/guides/locality_routing.md

 For demonstration purposes, we're setting `consecutiveErrors` to 1 and `maxEjectionPercent` to 100 to more easily trigger the failover.
 However, these should most likely not be used in production scenarios.
 {{% /notice %}}

 The `virtualMesh` field indicates the control planes that the VirtualDestination is visible to.
 It will be visible to all meshes in the `VirtualMesh`.
-A list of meshes can optionally be supplied here as well.
+Alternatively, a list of meshes can be supplied here instead.

 Once applied, run the following: